Specialised Foundation Programme in the North West of England

 To achieve this aim, the ICAT programme is managed as a partnership between The University of Manchester and Health Education England - North West and in close liaison with the NIHR Trainees Coordinating Centre (NIHR TCC), which oversees ‘Integrated Academic Training’ nationally and is responsible for the allocation of funding to support programmes.

-Academic Foundation doctors in the North West benefit from this integrated and coordinated approach to academic training via:
+Specialised Foundation doctors in the North West benefit from this integrated and coordinated approach to academic training via:

 Access to research supervisor’s research within world-class facilities that cover the full healthcare continuum